 - 19 Amazing Things to Do in Gdansk, Poland

-- Visit Hel, Poland – the Gem of the Baltic Sea
+- Visit Sandomierz, Poland – One of the Prettiest Towns in the Country

 - Visiting Malbork Castle, Poland – the Largest Castle in the World